shipperhq/shipperhq.github.io/dev-shipperhq/docs/labels/quickstart.md

 ### Cancelling Labels

 If a label will not be used it may be cancelled.
-Each carrier has specific limits on the length of time after it is generated that a lable may be cancelled (generally at a minimum several days).
+Each carrier has specific limits on the length of time after it is generated that a label may be cancelled (generally at a minimum several days).
 The [`cancelLabel`](https://dev.shipperhq.com/labels-service/#operation-cancellabel-Queries) operation supports cancelling labels.

 #### Key Cancellation Request Elements